egad13/FRjs/.jsdoc/tutorials/geneselect.md

 This tutorial covers how to use the Automatic Gene Dropdowns.
 (In the source code, this is the {@link module:fr/forms~GeneSelect GeneSelect} class.)

 A dropdown of this type automatically populates itself with options representing Flight Rising's genes.
 By setting a few attributes, you can add constraints on which slot (primary/secondary/tertiary) and breed to display genes for.
-You can also link it to a {@link module:fr/forms~BreedSelect BreedSelect} to cause them to dynamically repopulate to reflect the currently chosen breed.
+You can also link it to a {@link module:fr/forms~BreedSelect BreedSelect} to cause it to dynamically repopulate to reflect the currently chosen breed.

 ## Basic Usage

-After importing the {@link module:fr/forms fr/forms} module, there are two methods for creating a GeneSelect.
+After importing the `fr/forms` module, there are two methods for creating a GeneSelect.

 ### In HTML